Zack-911/ForgeVsc/README.md

 * [ ] Auto index `index.js` or `index.ts` for custom function definitions.
 * [ ] Type checking for arguments and their types (e.g. numbers, booleans, time, etc).
-* [ ] Smart IntelliSense for nested functions and conditionals.

 ---